evmos/docs/docs/develop/testnet/faucet.md

 All addresses **MUST** be authenticated using ReCAPTCHA before requesting tokens.
 :::

 To prevent the faucet account from draining the available funds, the Evmos testnet faucet imposes a maximum number of requests for a period of time.
 By default, the faucet service accepts 1 request per day per address.
-You can request {{ $themeConfig.project.testnet_denom }} from the faucet for each address only once every 24h.
+You can request <ProjectValue keyword="testnet_denom" /> from the faucet for each address only once every 24h.
 If you try to request multiple times within the 24h cooldown phase, no transaction will be initiated.
 Please try again in 24 hours.

 ## Amount

-For each request, the faucet transfers 1 {{ $themeConfig.project.testnet_denom }} to the given address.
+For each request, the faucet transfers 1 <ProjectValue keyword="testnet_denom" /> to the given address.

 ## Faucet Addresses